Get a free notion reading tracker

 Themed Food Pairings

-• British Novels: Tea sandwiches, scones with clotted cream, and shortbread
+British novels practically beg for tea sandwiches, buttery scones with clotted cream, and crisp shortbread.

 Fancy Book Club Snacks